praharshinidulipudi/HealthCare_AndroidApp/README.md

 # HealthCare_AndroidApp
-Sure, here's a sample `README.md` file for your Health Care App:

----

-# Health Care App

 ## Overview

 The Health Care App is an Android application designed to facilitate patient monitoring and medical record management.
 It provides a platform for patients and healthcare providers to manage medical records, track health metrics, and monitor patient status.